Understanding utilities as a tenant

 When can a utility company shut off service?

 • If all residents of your home are age 65 and over, your electricity or gas cannot be shut off without permission from the Department of Public Utilities (DPU).
-If all adults are over 65, and there is a minor in the house, the service can never be shut off if the household’s income is below 60% of the state median income.

 • If your household is low-income or you are experiencing financial hardship, a utility company cannot shut off your services if: